AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/liveramp.md

 In the **[!UICONTROL Mapping]** step, you can select which attributes and identities you want to export for your profiles.

+>[!IMPORTANT]
+>
+>This destination supports the activation of one source identity namespace per activation flow.
+If you need to export multiple identity namespaces, like `Email` and `Phone`, you must [create a separate activation flow](../../ui/activate-batch-profile-destinations.md) for each identity.

 You can change the CSV column headers in the exported file to any friendly name that you want.

 1. In the [!UICONTROL Mapping] step, select [!UICONTROL Add new mapping].
 You will see a new mapping row on the screen.